 Manuscript Wishlist

 I am a literary agent at Bradford Literary Agency.
-I represent only Adult Romance, Adult Sci Fi/Fantasy, and select YA Sci Fi/Fantasy.
+I represent only Young Adult, New Adult and Adult Romance and Sci Fi/Fantasy.

 Things to know about me: I am bi, demisexual, Jewish, disabled, and have aphantasia (meaning I do not create pictures in my head, at all).
 I also tend to have trouble reading massive blocks of text, so please try to give add reasonable paragraph breaks in your queries.